BNFC/bnfc/docs/lbnf.rst

 category name.
 If the production has just one item, which is moreover possible as a part of an identifier, that item is used as a suffix.
 In other cases, an integer suffix is used.
 No global checks are performed when generating these labels.
-Any label name clashes that result from them are captured by BNFC type checking on the generated rules.
+Label name clashes leading to type errors are captured by BNFC type checking on the generated rules.

 .. _layout: